joblib/loky/docs/API.rst

 - Setting the variable :code:`LOKY_PICKLER` to an available and valid serialization module.
 This module must present a valid :code:`Pickler` object.
 Setting the environment variable :code:`LOKY_PICKER=cloudpickle` will force :mod:`loky` to serialize everything with |cloudpickle| instead of just serializing the object detected to be in the :code:`__main__` module.

-Processes start methods in :mod`loky`
+Processes start methods in :mod:`loky`
 -------------------------------------

 The API in :mod:`loky` provides a :func:`set_start_method` function to set the default  :code:`start_method`, which controls the way :class:`Process` are started.
 The available methods are {:code:`'loky'`, :code:`'loky_int_main'`, :code:`'spawn'`}.
 On unix, the start methods {:code:`'fork'`, :code:`'forkserver'`} are also available.